pantry/pantry.github.io/getting_started.md

 ## Your First Commands

-Once a Pantry Server is running, test that it's running properly with a `status` command from the CLI:
+Once a Pantry Server is running, test that it is running properly with the `status` command from the CLI:

 ```
 pantry --host [server host name] status